 Lake Daniell Track

 The Lake Daniell track is one of those ‘first overnight tramp’ types of track.
-At 8.4 Kms one way it isn’t too long (we took 2 hours), it’s reasonably flat through beautiful forest, has a nice lake at the end, a lovely new hut and tons of camping.
-We fancied a nice walk without too much effort, and wild camped around the lake.
-We also worked in some extra-curricular bog slogging, bush bashing and river crossings to bag a couple of extra huts.
+At 8.4 Km one way it isn’t too long (we took 2 hours), it’s reasonably flat through beautiful forest, has a nice lake at the end, a lovely new hut and tons of camping.
+We fancied a nice walk without too much effort and wild camped around the lake.
+We also worked in some extra-curricular bog slogging, bush bashing and river crossings for a bit more of an adventure.